On this page

 Web Development

-This website is built on some wonderful technologies across freemium and open-source solutions.
+This website is built on some exceptional technologies, both open source and freemium.

 Web Icons